learnk8s/learnk8s.io/src/microsAuthentication/content.md

   --extra-config=apiserver.service-account-api-audiences=api
 ```

-You should also clone the repository <https://github.com/amitsaha/kubernetes-sa-volume-demo> as it contains the demo source code that will be referred to in the article.
+You should also [clone this repository](https://github.com/amitsaha/kubernetes-sa-volume-demo) as it contains the demo source code that will be referred to in the article.

 You will now deploy two services:

 1. You will refer to these services as the API service (API) and the data store.
-1. They are written in the Go programming language and they communicate via HTTP.
+1. They are written in the Go programming language, and they communicate via HTTP.
-1. Each service runs in its own namespaces and use dedicated Service Accounts.
+1. Each service runs in its namespaces and use dedicated Service Accounts.
 1. The data store replies to requests successfully only when the caller has a valid identity, else it rejects the request with an error.

 ## Deploying the API component